andreobrandao/Numerical-Methods/README.md

 Two programs solve two different problems.

-The first code [code 5.1](./codes/program%205/program5.f90) solves a 5x5 system that arises from studying concentrations in interconnected reactors.
+The first code [program5.f90](./codes/program%205/program5.f90) solves a 5x5 system that arises from studying concentrations in interconnected reactors.
 Based on input concentrations and flow rates, it calculates the output concentrations.

 This system is solved using LU decomposition.
 The coefficient matrix $\( \mathbf{A} \)$ is decomposed into: